Ok3ks/Ok3ks/README.md

 <a href = "https://github.com/pymc-devs/pymc/pull/7854"> #7854 </a>

 Hi 👋.
-I’m Emmanuel Okedele, a software engineer/ML Engineer
+I’m Emmanuel Okedele, a software engineer/ML Engineer.
+In addition to pinned projects.
+Co-contributed to <a href = "https://github.com/HAKSOAT/acho"> Acho </a>